dailymotion/vast-client-js/docs/api/vast-tracker.md

 - **`progress: Number`** - Current playback time in seconds
 - **`macros: Object`** - Optional parameter.
 Object containing macros and their values to be replaced.
 Macros must be supported by VAST specification.
+- **`trackOnce: Boolean`** - Optional parameter.
+If set to false, quartile events can be triggered again after a 'rewind' situation.

 #### Events emitted